dacostapiece/callhome/README.md

 <b>WRITEANDREADIP.PY</b><br>
 This script will read an existing file and it will write it to a file.<br>

-<b>HOW SCRIPTS ARE CALLED?</b><br>
+<h2>HOW SCRIPTS ARE CALLED?</h2>
-Some scripts are call by cronjobs, because they required recurring calls, some scripts are run by service, it runs on device startup or only once and other scripts are simply called by others scripts in chain.
+Some scripts are call by cronjobs, because they required recurring calls, some scripts are run by service, <br>
+it runs on device startup or only once and other scripts are simply called by others scripts in chain.

-<b>CRONJOBS</b><br>
+<h2>CRONJOBS</h2>
 <h2>[DIAGRAM OVERVIEW]</h2>
 <img src="https://github.com/user-attachments/assets/7753ec31-0ae4-47c9-9e1d-f7f67be8f7d8" />